 Websites are more than digital brochures for your business.
 In fact, they can be built to drive lead generation through simplistic yet creative design, well-placed contact forms, and a positive user experience.

-Website development best practices are consistently changing, however, and unless you have a designated team to devote to ongoing updates and maintenance, your website may fall flat.
+Website development best practices are constantly changing, however, and unless you have a designated team to devote to ongoing updates and maintenance, your website may fall flat.

 Utilize a Consistent Theme and Style